TemirshinKantemirov/efiryzentosh/README.md

 Add drivers and do not disrupt the original driver order.

-For every change in OC folder, I recommend to use <a href = https://github.com/corpnewt/ProperTree>Propertree, but please do not forget to do OC Snapshot.
+For every change in OC folder, I recommend to use <a href = https://github.com/corpnewt/ProperTree Propertree>, but please do not forget to do OC Snapshot.

 Please use GenSMBIOS to generate your three codes and change them!!!